Planning for Academic Success

 Course Load

 A full-time course load is 12 credit hours or more a semester.
-Students on academic probation can register for no more than 13 credits.
 A load of five courses (15 to 17 credit hours) is considered to be the normal load, although in some programs more credits may be required in some semesters to complete the program within two years.
-Honor students may register for six courses (18-20 credit hours).
-Requests for exceptions may be made via email to Academic Affairs.
+Plan for at least two to three hours of study for each class hour.
+A student carrying 15 credits, for example, should schedule 30 to 45 hours for study each week.

 Registering for Courses

 Students may register for classes at any time during the registration period before the registration deadline.
 All students are to be registered in courses by the end of the first week of classes.
 No course changes will be permitted after that time, except with written approval of the faculty member concerned.
-Students can fill out the Course Change Form in AccessBCC under the Student Services tab or with the help of an Advisor.
+Students can fill out the Course Change Form in myBristol under the Student Services tab or with the help of an Advisor.

 Dropping a Course